coderaiser/putout/README.md

 - ✅ twice faster then `recast`;

 `recast`:

-- ✅ tryies to preserve formating, and in 70% succeeded;
+- ✅ tryies to preserve formatting, and in 70% succeeded;
 - ❌ for other cases you need [`eslint-plugin-putout`](https://github.com/coderaiser/putout/tree/master/packages/eslint-plugin-putout#readme);
 - ✅ has support of `flow`;
 - ✅ has support of sourcemaps;
 - ❌ slowest printer: involves additional parser + sophisticated printer;

 `babel`:

 - ✅ faster then `recast`;
 - ❌ [produces throw away code](https://github.com/babel/babel/issues/5139);
 - ✅ has support of `flow`;
 - ✅ has support of sourcemaps;

-You can choose any of them, but prefered is *[default printer](https://github.com/putoutjs/putout)*.
+You can choose any of them, but preferred is *[default printer](https://github.com/putoutjs/putout)*.

 ### Plugins